baseboxorg/community-node/doc/rewards_plan.md

 M = 1 + 100/2000 + [(ln 200,000,000 - 16) / 20] = 1 + 0.05 + 0.1556913962256
 M = 1.2057

-and their rewards will be about 20% more than the introductory rate:
+Making their rewards about 20% more than the introductory rate.

+Using 500 million average daily votes, the reward for this voter will be:

 1.2057 x 0.00018 = 0.000217 TRX per vote